 - have a fast heartbeat

-Dofetilide is a prescription medicine that is used to treat an irregular heartbeat (atrial fibrillation or atrial flutter).
+Dofetilide capsules are a prescription medicine that is used to treat an irregular heartbeat (atrial fibrillation or atrial flutter).

-It is not known if Dofetilide is safe and effective in children under 18 years of age.
+It is not known if Dofetilide capsules are safe and effective in children under 18 years of age.